albodelu/albodelu.github.io/_posts/2017-4-18-Hello-World.md

 ---
 layout: post
-title: Hello World! - We're up and running!
+title: Hello World! - Your blog in a few minutes!
 ---

 Hi, I'm Al, an Android Developer learning the Kotlin programming language and writing his first blog!